-- 4.1 It is recommended that the Performance and Audit Committee review the proposed Accounting Policies for 2017/18 and comment as appropriate. - 4.2 Subject to any comments arising from Performance and Audit Committee's review of the proposed Accounting Policies for 2017/18, it is recommended that the Accounting Policies detailed in Appendix 1 are applied when preparing the 2017/18 Annual Accounts.
+4.1 Subject to any comments arising from the Board's review of the proposed Accounting Policies for 2017/18, it is recommended that the Accounting Policies detailed in Appendix 1 are approved for application in preparation of the 2017/18 Annual Accounts.

-HUGH DUNN Treasurer 2nd March 2018 Appendices Appendix 1 - Accounting Policies lain Shaw, Tel: 0131 469 3117 (iain.shaw@edinburgh.gov.uk) Contact/tel
+HUGH DUNN Treasurer 16th March 2018 Appendices Appendix 1 - Accounting Policies lain Shaw, Tel: 0131 469 3117 (iain.shaw@edinburgh.gov.uk) Contact/tel

 Policy Implications There are no policy implications arising as a result of this report.
 Financial Implications There are no financial implications arising.
-Race Equalities Implications There are no race equality implications arising as a result of this report.
-Gender Equalities Implications There are no gender equality implications arising as a result of this report.
-Disability Equalities Implications There are no disability equality implications arising as a result of this report.
+Equalities Implications There are no equalities implications arising as a result of this report.
 Climate Change Implications There are no climate change implications arising as a result of this report.